Ulysseus/tezos-filters/README.md

-I run a delgation service https://youloafwebake.io I have written the following filters that can be used with jq to help me monitor my node and Baking service
+I run a small baking service https://youloafwebake.io, I hope some of the following filters may be useful to anyone baking

 jq is a utility for reading JSON output https://stedolan.github.io/jq/ Tezos offers some RPC commands that return a JSON object of information from the running node.